 Bodybuilding lore holds that you must eat every few hours to keep muscles fueled and metabolism high.
 But don't discount the weight-loss potential of three squares a day.
 A study in the journal Hepatology put two groups of men on weight-gain diets.
 One group had three small meals, with snacks in between, while the second group ate the same number of calories in three square meals.
 Although both groups gained weight, researchers found that belly fat — the dangerous kind that boosts heart-disease risk — only increased in the high-meal-frequency group.
 Eating three square meals a day is just one of the 55 Best Ways to Boost Your Metabolism!

-The humble banana—botanically, actually a berry!—is perhaps the least-heralded supermarket staple, a superfood more associated with kids, monkeys and slapstick comedy than with steel-cut abs.
+The humble banana is perhaps the least-heralded supermarket staple, a superfood more associated with kids, monkeys and slapstick comedy than with steel-cut abs.
 But it can help you lose weight, reduce bloat and increase your energy.
 To investigate just how impactful bananas can be, we consulted our team of nutritionists to determine exactly what eating one banana does to your body.
-Check them out, and stock up!

 The holiday season is all about good times with friends and family, and probably a few laughs.
-That’s a good thing for getting back in shape.
-Genuine laughter may cause a 10 to 20 percent increase in basal energy expenditure and resting heart rate, according to a study published in the International Journal of Obesity.
+That's a good thing for getting back in shape.
+Genuine laughter may cause a 10 to 20% increase in basal energy expenditure and resting heart rate, according to a study published in the International Journal of Obesity.
 That means a 10-15 minute giggle fest could burn up 40 to 170 calories.
-Let us hear you LOL!

 Snack on Dark Chocolate